Feedlot Rulemaking — Revised Rules in Effect

 On July 22, 2013, the MPCA formally proposed to adopt amendments to Minn.
 Rules Ch.
 7020.
 As identified in the Public Notice (link below), the proposed amendments were necessary to address law changes made by the Legislature in the 2011 Special Session, remove obsolete rule requirements, address other law changes adopted since Chapter 7020 was last revised in 2000, and to provide clarification to certain existing rules in Chapters 7020, 7001 and 7002.

-- Incorporation of new statutory language eliminating the need to hold a National Pollutant Discharge Elimination System (NPDES) permit except as required by federal law, while maintaining the requirement for larger feedlots to hold an SDS permit;
+- Incorporation of new statutory language eliminating the need to hold a National Pollutant Discharge Elimination System (NPDES) permit except as required by federal law, while maintaining the requirement for larger feedlots to hold a State Disposal System (SDS) permit;

 - Incorporating other new statutory requirements enacted since the feedlot rules were last revised, including new statutory pasture definitions and 10-year terms for SDS permits;

 - Clarification of administrative requirements for permits, including the process for issuance or denial of permits by delegated counties and modification of permits;

 - Removal of obsolete language, such as provisions governing older forms of permits, and expired transitional requirements, such as the “open lot agreement.

 The MPCA received 79 written comments in response to the Public Notice, the majority of which requested a public hearing.
 Many of the comments were identical form letter requests for a public hearing, although farm organizations and environmental groups provided more detailed comments.
 On Sept.
 9, 2013, Administrative Law Judge (ALJ) Ann O’Reilly conducted a public hearing at the MPCA St. Paul office, which was broadcast via interactive videoconference to several MPCA regional offices throughout the state.
 A total of 35 persons attended the hearing.
 All comments submitted during the associated comment periods, including the public hearing process, are posted below.